arssenic/SSB-modulation/README.md

+# To run the file, first save an audio file and use command "python ssb.py" to run the file through terminal.

 # SSB Modulation and Demodulation Implementation in Python

 This Python script implements Single Sideband (SSB) Amplitude Modulation and Demodulation.
 It provides a comprehensive demonstration of the SSB process, including signal processing, visualization, and audio playback.
 Here's a breakdown of its main components and functionality: